Fisher River Cree Nation

 The region’s forests and wetlands are key to restoring the health of Lake Winnipeg because they act as natural filters against damaging nutrients.

 They help to prevent floods and also serve as a massive carbon sink.
-The lands and waters provide habitat for 42 species of conservation concern, of which 15 are endangered or threatened.
+The lands and waters provide habitat for 42 species of conservation concern.

 Learn More